-The first stage of expansion works will increase Wallumbilla to Wilton capacity by 12 per cent and is targeted for commissioning in the first quarter of calendar year 2023, ahead of forecast southern state winter supply risks identified in the 2021 AEMO Gas Statement of Opportunities.
+The first stage of expansion works have been completed and will increase Wallumbilla to Wilton capacity by 12 per cent.
+Stage 1 was commissioned ahead of forecast southern state winter supply risks identified in the 2021 AEMO Gas Statement of Opportunities.

 The expansion will be delivered in a number of stages:

-- Stage 1: The first stage of expansion works includes the construction of a single site of compression on each of the SWQP and MWP and will increase gas transportation capacity by 12 per cent.
+- Stage 1 - completed: The first stage of expansion works includes the construction of a single site of compression on each of the SWQP and MWP and will increase gas transportation capacity by 12 per cent.

-- Stage 2: The second stage of expansion works includes an additional site on the SWQP and MWP which will add a further 13 per cent of capacity.
+- Stage 2 – under construction: The second stage of expansion works includes the construction of an additional compressor station on each of the SWQP and MWP which will add a further 13 per cent of gas transportation capacity.

-- Stage 3: APA is undertaking engineering and design works on a potential third stage (three additional compressor locations on the MWP) of the East Coast Grid to add a further 25 per cent transportation capacity.
+- Stage 3 - design: APA is undertaking engineering and design works on the third stage of the project.
+Stage 3 involves the construction of additional compressor stations on the MWP and Culcairn to Wagga Pipeline to further increase gas transportation capacity.